They spent the night in the feed lot so we could work them on Wednesday.

 He has just been weened too.

-When we get back to the ranch we will have to do this all over again.
+When we return to the ranch, we will have to do this all over again.

-and hopefully the calf's will be successfully weened from mama,
+and hopefully, the calves will be successfully weened from Mama,

-and we can take the calf's nose rings out.
+and we can take their nose rings out.

 (But I really like it).

-Oh and, it will be Halloween in exactly two months.
+Oh, and it will be Halloween in precisely two months.

 Just thought you should know.